 If you want to chill out and get away from it all, Russell – Kororareka – could be the place for you.

-Situated in the idyllic Bay of Islands, this pretty, genteel town was the first European settlement in New Zealand and the site of the country’s first capital.
+Situated in the idyllic Bay of Islands in the region of Northland, this pretty, genteel town was the first European settlement in New Zealand and the site of the country’s first capital.
 It’s hard to believe it today, but it was once known as the ‘hell-hole of the Pacific’ due to the boorish behaviour of its early inhabitants and visiting traders in the 1800s.
 Fortunately, today’s residents are far more civilised and enjoy the ironic humour levelled at their town’s former reputation.

 Russell’s scenic waterfront is a great place to stroll along, or you can simply take a seat and watch the boats and people coming and going.
 There are plenty of boutique shops, cafes and restaurants to enjoy.
 For those who like adventurous sports on water and in the air, there is plenty on offer in the area, but this being a ‘slow travel’ blog, I’m going to concentrate on my favourite non-adventurous aspects of Russell.